Goom Radio: History

 Goom Radio launched in 2008 in France by Emmanuel Jayr and Roberto Ciurleo, former executives at Top 40 network NRJ.
 In 2010, Jeff Z joined Goom as the Vice President and Director of Programming (August 2010 - March 2011).
 Prior to Goom Radio, Jeff Z was handling artist management and event production at AMPM Entertainment with previous experience as Program Director for WKTU in New York as well as CBS’s owned radio in California, KZZO.
 On February 3, 2011, It was announced that due to financial difficulties, the GOOM US workforce had to be laid off.
 As Of 2014, GOOM Radio's Business To Consumer Service has ceased to exist, Now offers Radio Support Services to Business Clients under a Business to Business Model.

 Product

 G-Sound is the proprietary technology used to enhance the music on Goom.
 The lossless audio files are adjusted for range of volume, equalization and the general sound quality.

 In addition to delivering content, Goom allows music professionals to choose the music on the central station.
 On-air personalities, artist interviews and live radio shows are also available.

 Funding

 Goom Radio is funded from the sale of online streaming and display advertising, in addition to financial backing from the venture capital firms Wellington Partners, Partech International and Elaia Partners.
 In Spring of 2008, Goom raised $16 million for its funding.

-The company has partnered with Coca-Cola, 2010 FIFA World Cup, Converse, Tommy Hilfiger, Guitar Hero, EURORSCG, AllHipHop, and FriendsOrEnemies.